 - How long the mutual fund has been in existence – the longer the better – you want a mutual fund that has a track record of success.

 - What is the rate of return since inception?
 Inception is the date that the fund was started.
 A solid rate of return for the longest period of time is a way of assessing how well the fund was managed.
-I never evaluate or even consider a mutual fund that has a track record less than five years.
+I never evaluate or even consider a mutual fund that has a track record of fewer than five years.
 I generally focus on mutual funds that have been around for at least 10-15 years.

 - Find out what the Morningstar rating is.
 Morningstar is a highly respected rating firm for mutual funds.
-They rate mutual funds on a five star rating scale.
+They rate mutual funds on a five-star rating scale.
 The higher the rating the better the mutual fund.
 (Note: Morningstar ratings should not be used as a final decision point for purchasing a mutual fund, but they are a great way to help you initially narrow the number of mutual fund options.)

 Finally, after you have done some initial research you should consult with your bank or brokerage firm.
-They can provide you with some additional insight on a mutual fund investing strategy based on your goals and retirement plans.
+They can provide you with some additional insight into a mutual fund investing strategy based on your goals and retirement plans.

-In addition you can use these resources (below) at FTP to get a better understanding of some of the tools and methods to further expand your understanding of mutual funds.
+In addition, you can use these resources (below) at FTP to get a better understanding of some of the tools and methods to further expand your understanding of mutual funds.